Peligrietzer/feral_machines/posts/political_tautologies.md

 bring a certain dissonance to the fore -- in order to make strange the fact that it needs to be said at all.

-So little can "trans women are women "count on implicit acceptance by the outgroup (or, rather, the side-group of bystanders to whom such slogans are customarily addressed), that it's common to find it defused in a typically reactionary retreat to "transwomen are transwomen", as Chimamanda Ngozi Adichie does at around the 3-minute mark of
+So little can the use of the slogan "trans women are women" count on implicit acceptance by the outgroup (or, rather, the side-group of bystanders to whom such slogans are customarily addressed), that it's common to find it defused in a typically reactionary retreat to "transwomen are transwomen", as Chimamanda Ngozi Adichie does at around the 3-minute mark of [this interview](https://www.channel4.com/news/chimamanda-ngozi-adichie-on-feminism):
-[this interview](https://www.channel4.com/news/chimamanda-ngozi-adichie-on-feminism):

-> so, when people talk about, you know, are transwomen _women_, my feeling is:
+> so, when people talk about, you know, 'are transwomen _women_?', my feeling is:
 > transwomen are transwomen

 (Whether Adichie's words should be transcribed as "trans women", or "transwomen",